DANCEOrg/DANCEOrg.github.io-source/Documentation/intialization.md

 Run command: `ruby -v` and it will return 2.7.2

 #### For LTS 20.04:
-*Instructions for installation on 20.04 are from https://linuxize.com/post/how-to-install-ruby-on-ubuntu-20-04/*
+*Instructions for installation on 20.04 are from the [linuxize](https://linuxize.com/post/how-to-install-ruby-on-ubuntu-20-04/) website*

 First, update the `apt-get` utility with: `sudo apt-get update`